Sybio/GifCreator/README.md

 ### Behavior

-- The transparency is based on the first given frame.
+- Transparency is based on the first given frame.
 It will be saved only if you give multiple frames with the same transparent background.
 - The dimensions of the generated GIF are based on the first frame.
 If you need to resize your frames to get the same dimensions, you can use this class: https://github.com/Sybio/ImageWorkshop.